orinokai/odin-task/README.md

 ### Performance and scaling

-Moving the session store to an in-memory store, e.g. Redis, would improve performance and scalability because the main bottleneck is the session/user lookup on every request.
+In production, the session store should be moved to an external database.
+However, it would be worthwhile to use an in-memory store, e.g. Redis, to improve performance and scalability because the main bottleneck is the session/user lookup on every request.

 ### Compliance